 What product options are available?

 Eterneva offers eight colors: colorless, blue, light blue, yellow, green, red, pink, and black.
 Blue, yellow, and colorless develop naturally from trace elements during growth; red, green, pink, and black are created through post-growth treatment or added minerals.
-Cuts include the classic round brilliant and emerald, among others.
-For settings, you can work with Eterneva's partner jewelers on a ring, pendant, or bracelet — or leave the diamond unset and take it to your own jeweler.
+Available shapes are Round, Cushion, Emerald, Radiant, and Asscher.
+For settings, you can work with Eterneva's partner jewelers on a ring, pendant, or bracelet, or leave the diamond unset and take it to your own jeweler.

 What is the timeline?

-Plan on 7 to 10 months from mailing in the ashes to unboxing the finished diamond, with Living Diamonds running closer to 10 to 12 months.
+Eterneva's published timeline is 8 to 11 months from order to unboxing the finished diamond, with Living Diamonds running closer to 12.
 The bulk of that time is carbon purification (up to 2 months), diamond growth in the HPHT press (up to 3 months), and cutting and polishing in Antwerp (about 1 month), with grading, optional jewelry setting, and shipping on top.
-Eterneva sends monthly photo and video updates at each milestone — including a video of the ashes being transferred into the crucible and a notification when your stone officially becomes a raw diamond — so you're not left wondering during the wait.
+Eterneva sends monthly photo and video updates at each milestone, including a video of the ashes being transferred into the crucible and a notification when your stone officially becomes a raw diamond, so you're not left wondering during the wait.

 What is the customer experience like?